 Students applying to The University of Georgia must be accepted by the Graduate School.
 Persons holding a bachelor's degree from any institution accredited by the proper regional accrediting association are eligible to apply for admission to the Graduate School.

-Two years of work experience in the food industry or food related occupation in the public sector is required for admission to this graduate program.
+Two years of work experience in the food industry or food related occupation in the public sector is recommended for admission to this graduate program.

 Application – Submit the Graduate School application online.
 Application fee: $75 Domestic/$100 International.